jhartmann/matriclock/README.md

 # matriclock

 ## Overview
-matriclock is an alarm clock written in Micropython for Raspberry Pi Pico WH.
+matriclock is an alarm clock written in Micropython for Raspberry Pi Pico W.
 See video on [Youtube](https://youtu.be/pl6CCcmThhM)